-- Companies choosing to interview students on Friday evenings or Saturdays must be prepared to accommodate students who request an alternate day for religious reasons.
+- Companies choosing to interview students on Friday evenings or weekends must be prepared to accommodate students who request an alternate day for religious reasons.

 Interview Blackout Periods

-During interview blackout periods, firms should not offer formal interview schedules.
-Students should not be asked to interview during exam periods.
+Students should not be asked to interview during exam and blackout periods.
 There are also event blackout dates to keep in mind when planning your recruiting schedule:

 Offers for Full-Time Positions

 - The fundamental terms of an offer must remain unchanged until the expiration date, although incentives encouraging students to commit before the deadline are permitted, so long as incentives are small relative to the overall value of the offer and the incentive is aligned with the spirit of the recruiting process (e.g. group-specific offers which may convert to generalist offers).